thspencer/pytivo-video-mgr2/README.txt

 pytivo using a backslash in the paths and this will cause pytivo to choke.

 You can provide local configuration files to change behavior for a particular directory and its complete subtree.
-In any of your share directories, you can create a file names ".vidmgr.ini" and put local changes into it.
+In any of your share directories, you can create a file namesd ".vidmgr.ini" and put local changes into it.
 These changes will override the config.ini file in that directory and in all subdirectories below that point.
 You can only do this with a subset of configuration parameters: